 What is cough

-Cough is basically the response or symptom produce by our body against something which causes a blockage, or something like that, in our throat or air-pathways.
+Cough is the response or symptom produce by our body against something which causes a blockage, or something like that, in our throat or air-pathways.
 This thing (acting as an irritant) causes the nerves to send a message to our brain, which causes our chest muscles to contract to push out the irritant from the air pathways.

 The phenomenal speed creates a strong pull that clears the air-pathways from irritants.

-Cough is quite manageable but it can be a distraction for others, or cough, again and again, can make you achy and exhausted.
-A casual cough is considered normal, but that which continues throughout the weeks, or that which makes bloody mucus could be a clue for you of seeking medical attention.
+Cough is quite manageable, but it can be a distraction for others, or cough, again and again, can make you achy and exhausted.
+A casual cough is considered normal, but that which continues throughout the weeks or makes bloody mucus could be a clue for you to seek medical attention.

 Classification of cough

 There are different types of cough.
 Its symptoms in every person are not the same.
 Types and classifications of cough depend on the duration, person, time, and quality of cough.

 1. Cough called acute cough if it is present in the patient for less than three weeks.
 The patient catches this usually due to a common cold.
-An acute cough is usually worst in the beginning but it lost its strength after 2 weeks.
+An acute cough is usually worst in the beginning, but it lost its strength after two weeks.

 2. A cough that lasts between the time of 3 to 8 weeks is called sub-acute.
 This cough usually goes away after some days without treatment.

-3. Cough which lasts after 8 or more weeks is called chronic cough.
+3. Cough, which lasts after eight or more weeks, is called chronic cough.
 This type of illness mostly happened due to asthma, allergies, or the reactions of acid reflux disease.
-It is very common in peoples who smoke regularly.
+It is widespread in people who smoke regularly.

 Types of cough

-There are several types of cough that are affecting people’s health.
+There are several types of coughs that are affecting people’s health.
 Below mentioned some types are most common:

-The word whooping is used for this type is because after the cough, patient produces a sound that listens like “whoop”.
-Vaccine for whooping cough is available.
-The type can be dangerous for infants so proper care for babies after their birth is needed.
+The word whooping is used for this type is because, after the cough, the patient produces a sound that listens like “whoop”.
+A vaccine for whooping cough is available.
+The type can be dangerous for infants, so proper care for babies after their birth is needed.

 Cough with wheezing